ELFAOUKHARhoumam/ELFAOUKHARhoumam/README.md

 - 👋 Hi, I’m @ELFAOUKHARhoumam
-- 👀 I’m interested in DevOps and backend projects
+- 👀 I’m a DevOps/SRE engineer
-- 🌱 I’m currently learning REST API & JEE
+- 🌱 I’m a Certified Kubernetes Administrator (CKA)
-- 💞️ I’m looking to collaborate on develpement projects
+- 💞️ I’m looking to collaborate on DevOps projects
 - 📫 How to reach me houmamelfaoukhar@gmail.com

 <!---